 Wise men often do not answer the fool because he’s not teachable; though there are times the fool needs to be corrected so that his false estimation of himself does not go unchecked.
 Wise men leave the presence of the fool, as there is no benefit to his company.
 When one encounters a fool, there are several things one should do depending on the encounter.

-- Once a fool is identified, don’t provoke him, or you will bring grief on yourself.
-“A stone is heavy and the sand weighty, but the provocation of a fool is heavier than both of them” (Prov.
-27:3).
+- Once a fool is identified, do not provoke him, or you will bring grief on yourself.
+“A stone is heavy and the sand weighty, but the provocation of a fool is heavier than both of them” (Prov 27:3).

 - Don’t answer the fool in the midst of his foolishness.
-“Do not answer a fool according to his folly, or you will also be like him” (Prov.
-26:4).
-It is foolish to try to correct the fool, and is itself a display of folly that reveals a lack of biblical understanding.
+“Do not answer a fool according to his folly, or you will also be like him” (Prov 26:4).
+It is foolish to try to correct the fool.

-- Lastly, make the conscious decision to leave the presence of the fool in order to spare yourself any pain.
-“Leave the presence of a fool, or you will not discern words of knowledge” (Prov.
-14:7).
-This is because “the foolishness of fools is deceit” and there is no truth in their speech (Prov.
-14:8b).
+- Lastly, make the conscious decision to leave the presence of the fool so that you are not infected by his folly.
+“Leave the presence of a fool, or you will not discern words of knowledge” (Prov 14:7).
+This is because “the foolishness of fools is deceit” and there is no truth in their speech (Prov 14:8b).

 J. Dwight Pentecost, Designed to Be Like Him: Understanding God’s Plan for Fellowship, Conduct, Conflict, and Maturity (Grand Rapids, MI: Kregel Publications, 2001), 55.

 Merrill Frederick Unger, R. K. Harrison, Howard Frederic Vos et al., “Fool”, The New Unger’s Bible Dictionary, (Chicago: Moody Press, 1988).